NVIDIA/NVFlare/docs/real_world_fl/application.rst

     Configuration of Executor Tasks is ignored here.

-Please follow :ref:`quickstart:Quickstart` to learn more.
+Please follow :ref:`quickstart` to learn more.

 .. _troubleshooting_byoc:

 Troubleshooting BYOC
 ====================
-There is an ``enable_byoc`` flag for each participant that can be set at provisioning, and if that is disabled, even if you have custom code in your application folder, it will not be loaded.
-There is also a setting for ``allow_byoc`` through the authorization rule groups.
-This controls whether or not apps containing BYOC code will be allowed to be uploaded and deployed.
+In 2.2.1, authorization has been redesigned and BYOC is no longer controlled through settings at provisioning, but instead by each site's authorization.json (in the local folder of the workspace).
+BYOC is a right and can be restricted to certain roles or even orgs or users.
+See :ref:`federated_authorization` for details.

 *********
 Resources